Heihe–Tengchong Line: 2002 and 2015 statistics

-The major change in area between 1935 to 2015 is attributed to the acknowledge of the independence of Mongolia by China after the Yalta Conference.
+The major change in area between 1935 and 2015 is attributed to China acknowledging the independence of Mongolia after the Yalta Conference.
 The minor change in total population percent from 1935 to 2015 is attributed to Han Chinese migration to urban areas west of the line, as well as one-child policy restrictions on the majority, with exceptions for largely-minority groups west of the line.
-However, during the 2000-2015 period, population in the west of the line indeed grew faster than the east, but the growth was not sufficient to budge the rounded percentages.
+However, during the 2000–2015 period, population in the west of the line indeed grew faster than the east, but the growth was not sufficient to budge the rounded percentages.
 Most of this growth was contained in the cities of Ürümqi, Lanzhou, Ordos, and Yinchuan, although some tribal non-city areas also registered high growth.